XplayzHD/mc-server/README.md

 ## Hardware <a name="hardware"></a>

 The server hardware consists of the following products.
-Including tax, the total cost was around $140.
+Including tax, the total cost was around $135.

-Note that this list of products does not include an ethernet cable or an HDMI display, both of which I already owned.
+> Note that this list of products does not include an ethernet cable or an HDMI display, both of which I already owned.

+> I also purchased a standard Raspberry Pi Black Case for $5, which, to my dismay, does not fit the heat sink.

 - [Raspberry Pi 4 Computer Model B (4GB RAM)](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) - $50